-- Security amount will be refunded only after the completion of all rounds of Counseling.
+- 1. Security amount will be refunded only after the completion of all rounds of Counseling.
 MCC will notify about the completion of counselling on their website "www.mcc.nic.in".
-The Financial Custodian will initiate the refund of security deposit within 15 days of such notification and complete within 30 days of such notification.

-- 2. The security amount will be refunded to the same account from where the security amount was initially deposited by the candidate.
-E.g.
+The Financial Custodian will initiate the refund of security deposit within 15 days of such notification and complete within 30 days of such notification. - 2.
+The security amount will be refunded to the same account from where the security amount was initially deposited by the candidate.
+E.g. - 1) If the security amount was deposited throughCard#1234XXXXXX5678, then the refund will go to Card #1234XXXXX5678 only.

-security

-amount

-was

-deposited

-22 | Page

-1)

-If

-the

-throughCard#1234XXXXXX5678, then the refund will go to Card #1234XXXXX5678 only.